skypjack/entt/docs/md/poly.md

 In this case, it's stated that the `draw` method of a generic type will be enough to satisfy the requirements of the `Drawable` concept.<br/>
-Both member functions and free functions are supported to fullfill concepts:
+Both member functions and free functions are supported to fulfill concepts:

 ```cpp
 template<typename Type>